kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 The following conflict situations are covered by TLSRoute and TLS passthrough cases:

+* When a Gateway supports [Multiplexing](#multiplexing-support) it CAN allow multiple listeners on the same port, as soon as they have different protocols (TLS or HTTPS), and the related `tls.mode`, and different hostnames.
-* When a Gateway contains a listener with `protocol=TLS`, the Gateway MUST NOT allow any other kind of listener on the same port and the Gateway SHOULD be marked as `Accepted=False` in case there are different kinds of listeners on the same port.
+* When a Gateway does not support [Multiplexing](#multiplexing-support) and contains a listener with `protocol=TLS`, the Gateway MUST NOT allow any other kind of listener on the same port, and any violating Listener should have a Condition `OverlappingTLSConfig=True` with the reason `OverlappingProtocols`.
-* When a Gateway contains a listener with `protocol=TLS` and `tls.mode=Passthrough`, the `Gateway` MUST NOT allow another listener on the same port with a different `tls.mode` and the `Gateway` SHOULD be marked as `Accepted=False`.
-* Any violating Listener should have a Condition `Conflicted=True`.
 * If a hostname is specified by both the `Listener` and `TLSRoute`, there must be at least one intersecting hostname for the `TLSRoute` to be attached to the `Listener`.